peawinter/DiscreteOptimization/tsp/Travelling Salesman Problem.md

 Space complexity: exponential.

+### Nearest Neighbor Algorithm

+1. Start from node 0, and set 0 as the end.
+2. Find the next closest node to the end.
+Add this node to the solution and call this node the end.
+3. Repeat 2 until all nodes are visited.
+4. Connect the end to 0.

 ### 2-X Algorithm

 > When the cost function satisfies the triangle inequality, we can design an approximate algorithm for TSP that returns a tour whose cost is not more than twice the cost of an optimal tour.